Purva167/Excel-Sales-Finance-Analysis/README.md

 ### Skills learned:
-Learn to import data from different sources like CSV and Excel files.
++ Learn to import data from different sources like CSV and Excel files.
-Efficiency in ETL methodology (Extract, Transform, Load).
++ Efficiency in ETL methodology (Extract, Transform, Load).
-Ability to derive fiscal months and quarters.
++ Ability to derive fiscal months and quarters.
-Creating date columns as per needs in Power Query.
++ Creating date columns as per needs in Power Query.
-Utilizing DAX to create calculated columns.
++ Utilizing DAX to create calculated columns.
-Calculate and interpret essential financial metrics such as Gross Margin, Gross Margin % Customizing Pivot Tables, using filters & conditional formatting to extract specific insights.
++ Calculate and interpret essential financial metrics such as Gross Margin, Gross Margin %
++ Customizing Pivot Tables, using filters & conditional formatting to extract specific insights.
- Ability to convey  summaries of key findings from the data analysis.
++ Ability to convey  summaries of key findings from the data analysis.
-Finding efficient ways to organize data, and interpreting complex data
++ Finding efficient ways to organize data, and interpreting complex data

 ### Tools used :
-Microsoft Excel,
+Microsoft Excel
 Pivot Tables
 Power Query
 Power Pivot